GeniusAnipedia/GeniusAnipedia/README.md

 - 📫 How to reach me reach me at 9380707544
 - 😄 Pronouns: always Him.
 - ⚡ Fun fact: Just dance with me u ll know the fun .
-✝️✝️ Ehqt ever you do do for the Lord.
+- ✝️ What  ever you do do for the Lord.
 Amen
 <!---
 GeniusAnipedia/GeniusAnipedia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.